-Seattle Central Community College is committed to the concept and practice of equal opportunity for all its students, employees, and applicants in education, employment, services and contracts, and does not discriminate on the basis of race or ethnicity, color, age, national origin, religion, marital status, sex, gender, sexual orientation, Vietnam–era or disabled veteran status, political affiliation or belief, citizenship / status as a lawfully admitted immigrant authorized to work in the United States, or presence of any physical, sensory, or mental disability, except where a disability may impede performance at an acceptable level.
+Seattle Central College is committed to the concept and practice of equal opportunity for all its students, employees, and applicants in education, employment, services and contracts, and does not discriminate on the basis of race or ethnicity, color, age, national origin, religion, marital status, sex, gender, sexual orientation, Vietnam–era or disabled veteran status, political affiliation or belief, citizenship / status as a lawfully admitted immigrant authorized to work in the United States, or presence of any physical, sensory, or mental disability, except where a disability may impede performance at an acceptable level.

 Reasonable accommodations will be made for known physical or mental limitations for all otherwise qualified persons with disabilities.
-The following person has been designated to handle inquiries regarding non-discrimination policies including those related to Sec 504 ADA and Title IX: Kathryn Woodley, Seattle Central Community College, 1701 Broadway, Mailstop 2BE4180, Seattle, WA, 206.587.5417.
+The following person has been designated to handle inquiries regarding non-discrimination policies including those related to Sec 504 ADA and Title IX: Kathryn Woodley, Seattle Central College, 1701 Broadway, Mailstop 2BE4180, Seattle, WA, 206.587.5417.

 Seattle Central will make every effort to ensure that the lack of English skills will not be a barrier to admission and participation in vocational education programs.